 1. Rise of Automotive Hacking

 With AI being introduced in all market segments, this technology with a combination of machine learning has brought tremendous changes in cybersecurity.
 AI has been paramount in building automated security systems, natural language processing, face detection, and automatic threat detection.
 Although, it is also being used to develop smart malware and attacks to bypass the latest security protocols in controlling data.
-AI enabled threat detection systems can predict new attacks and notify admins for any data breach instantly.
+AI-enabled threat detection systems can predict new attacks and notify admins of any data breach instantly.

 3. Mobile is the New Target

 Cybersecurity trends provide a considerable increase (50 percent) for mobile banking malware or attacks in 2019, making our handheld devices a potential prospect for hackers.
 All our photos, financial transactions, emails, and messages possess more threats to individuals.
-Smartphone's virus or malware may capture the attention of cybersecurity trends in 2023.
+Smartphone viruses or malware may capture the attention of cybersecurity trends in 2023.